harness/harness-schema/Readme.md

 ## Introduction

 Our pipeline YAML schema allows users to define their pipelines, making it easier to specify the steps, dependencies, and configurations required for their projects.
-With this schema, users can seamlessly create and modify pipeline configurations, leading to more efficient and error-free deployments.
+With this schema, users can seamlessly create and modify pipeline configurations, resulting in more efficient and error-free deployments.

 ## Getting Started